glassala/divisors/divisors/1_divisors.md

 9. For a prime power $p^k$, $\varphi(p^k) = p^{k} - p^{k-1}$.

-10. This stems from the fact that the numbers which are not relatively prime to $p$ are exactly the multiples of $p$.
+10. This stems from the fact that the positive integers which are not relatively prime to $p$ are exactly the multiples of $p$.

 11. Since, for example, $p^2$ is the $p$-th multiple of $p$, then there are exactly $p$ positive integers less than or equal to $p^2$ which are not relatively prime to $p$, and so $\varphi(p^2) = p^2 - p$.